-- Use of funds is constrained by limits imposed by the government's highest level of decision making (for CIRM, this is the Independent Citizens Oversight Committee (ICOC)). - Removal or modification of use of funds can be accomplished only by formal action of the ICOC which established the constraints.
+Commited fund balance represents amounts that can only be used for the specific purposes pursuant to constraints imposed by the government's highest level of decision making (for CIRM, this is the Independent Citizens Oversight Committee (ICOC)).
+Removal or modification of use of funds can be accomplished only by formal action of the ICOC which established the constraints.
+Removal or modification of use of funds can be accomplished only by formal action of the ICOC which established the constraints.

-Both commitments and modification or removal must occur prior to the end of the reporting period; that is, the fiscal year being reported upon.
+Both commitments, and modification or removal, must occur prior to the end of the reporting period; that is, the fiscal year being reported upon.
 For CIRM, resources in this category would include funding that has been set aside for previously executed legally enforceable contracts but that has not yet been spent, including multi-year contracts, if such contracts have been approved by the ICOC and if funds are redirected, such redirection would require ICOC approval.